circonus/irondb-docs/api/delete-nnt.md

 **Inputs:**

+*uuid* :   The UUID of the check to which the metric belongs.

+*metric* :   The name of the metric from which to delete data.

-*end* :   The end time.
+*end* :   The end timestamp for the delete operation.
 All data from before this specified time is deleted.
 Time is represented in seconds since the epoch.

-*uuid* :   The UUID of the check to which the metric belongs.

-*metric* :   The name of the metric from which to delete data.
-Omit this section from the URI to delete the entire check.

 **Headers:**

-The timestamp can be provided via a header:
+The end timestamp must be provided via a header:

 X-Snowth-Delete-Time: &lt;end&gt;

-A header can also be used to specify which rollups are to be removed:
+An optional header can also be used to specify which rollups are to be removed:

 X-Snowth-Delete-Rollups: &lt;rollup&gt;

+An optional header affects whether the delete operation is replicated to all other nodes or confined to the node receiving the DELETE.
+The default is to delete only locally on the receiving node.
+Set to `1` to cause the deletion to be replicated.

+X-Snowth-Full-Delete: 0

 Examples
 --------